-As a remote-first organization, we can hire the best and the brightest wherever they are.
+As an organization that allows for both remote and hybrid working arrangements, we can hire the best and the brightest wherever they are.
 This helps reduce our environmental footprint by decreasing long commutes and the impact that comes with operating a large number of physical offices.
+Furthermore, a majority of our leased offices larger than 2,000 square feet are located in buildings that have received environmental certifications, including Leadership in Energy and Environmental Design (LEED), Building Research Establishment Environmental Assessment Method (BREEAM) and Energy Star certifications.
 We have focused our efforts for CrowdStrike data centers with environmental considerations in mind.
-We have chosen locations with more sustainable power with a lower carbon footprint.
+We have chosen locations with more sustainable power with a lower carbon footprint and have provided funds to partially offset our data center emissions.
 We also have chosen servers whenever possible with lower power demands and we adjust power to our servers based on demand to minimize energy utilized.
 We are working to systematize our metrics and reporting to ensure we are following best practices and so we can measure our impact over time.
-We are also developing additional plans to optimize our carbon footprint and are working with the Carbon Fund to reduce our business travel footprint by providing funds to offset the environmental impact of business flights.
+We are also developing additional plans to optimize our carbon footprint and are working with ClimeCo to reduce our business travel footprint, continuing to provide funds to offset the environmental impact of business flights in fiscal 2023 for the third consecutive year.
+In addition, in connection with Earth Day 2022, we hosted various employee volunteer events to support environmental efforts in our local communities and contributed to several environmental nonprofit organizations, including the Surfrider Foundation, Environmental Volunteers and the World Wildlife Fund.

-Diversity and Inclusion
+Diversity, Equity and Inclusion